anders-biostat/linked-charts/docs/rlc/api.md

 ## Description

-`lc_bars` creates a new barplot and adds it to the app and to the all currently opened pages as a new chart or as a new layer of an existing chart.
+`lc_bars` creates a new barplot and adds it to the app and all currently opened pages as a new chart or a new layer of an existing chart.

 ## Usage